flancia-coop/doc.anagora.org/fellowship-of-the-link.md

     - Local populations carefully crafting things and being overwritten by colonization.
 - The Biggest Estate on Earth: How the Aborigines Made Australia (2011)
 - Chris
-    - David Christian on collective intelligence: The beginning of collective knowledge and intellegence as the marker for the beginning of human history.
+    - [[David Christian]] on [[collective intelligence]]: The beginning of collective knowledge and intellegence as the marker for the beginning of human history.
 -  Jerry
     - Christian talked about how there are not hooks in the work to be able to pull his data out of his finished thesis.
     - Humans are really good at killing themselves off and then passed down the ways they learned not to.